Mafiree logo

 Another eye-opener was the new support for the VECTOR(n) data type.
 MariaDB is now stepping into the AI/ML space by allowing embeddings to be stored and indexed directly inside the database.

-This can simplify AI-enhanced application development by reducing the need for additional data pipelines or specialized storage layers.
+This can simplify AI-enhanced application development by reducing the need for additional data pipelines or specialized storage layers, a clear advantage when evaluating MariaDB vs MySQL for modern workloads.

 MariaDB [galaxy]> CREATE TABLE `products` (